search the site

 3. Install and Run Antivirus & Anti-Spyware Software

 A key layer of protection for your computer is antivirus and anti-spyware software.
-You can download a free copy of Symantec Antivirus (for Windows and Mac) from the ITS-Licensed Software page (NetID and password login will be required).
+You can download a free copy of Symantec Antivirus (for Windows and Mac) from the NYU IT-Licensed Software page (NetID and password login will be required).

 You should also install "anti-spyware" software which can defend against malicious spyware.
 Spyware is software that tracks your computer activity, collects your personal information, and degrades your system's performance.
 To download a free copy of Microsoft Windows Defender anti-spyware for Windows XP or Vista, visit Windows Defender.